-Like phone interviews, Skype or Zoom interviews may also be used to screen candidates, but can feel more personal because they allow for a face-to-face interaction.
-Because your interviewer can see you and the location you’re in, it’s important that you’re dressed, and act, as you would for an in-person interview and that you’re in a quiet and pleasant looking environment
+Like phone interviews, Skype or Zoom interviews may also be used to screen candidates but can feel more personal because they allow for face-to-face interaction.
+Because your interviewer can see you and the location you’re in, it’s important that you’re dressed, and act, as you would for an in-person interview and that you’re in a quiet and pleasant looking environment.

 - When offered the interview, ask for the names and contact information of the people who are interviewing you since you won’t be able to exchange business cards.

 - Ensure a quiet environment, free from noise and distractions.
 Also, make sure your environment/background is clean and pleasant looking.